 Motorcycle price and characteristics data are from the Motorcycle & Moped Appraisal Guide, a tri-annual magazine published by the National Automotive Dealers Association.
 These data are available from 1977 to 1987.
 For the price variable, we employ the prime retail price, known to reflect transaction prices.
 Listed prices, or manufacturers suggested prices, could be another candidate, but they did not change over our study period.
+To construct a representative data set, we focus on those motorcycles whose sales exceeded 200 units per period.

 The motorcycle population is used in calculating the market size, and the income distribution of motorcycle owners is used in estimating motorcycle demand.
-Both types of data are obtained from the 1985 issue of Motorcycle Statistical Annual published by the Motorcycle Industry Council (MIC).
+Both types of data are obtained from the back issues of Motorcycle Statistical Annual published by the Motorcycle Industry Council (MIC).
 The quantity data by make (but not by model) for the 1977-1995 period are also available from the MIC, and are used in Figures 1 and 4.
 The exchange rate data are from International Financial Statistics.
 The values and quantities of US motorcycle imports are available from FT246 published by the US Census Bureau.